Environmental Assessment

 How does ECHA Work?

+First-of-all, let us discover why the European Union found a need to create ECHA.
 Per Title X, article 75 of the REACH regulation, ECHA:

-[…] is established for the purposes of managing and in some cases carrying out the technical, scientific and administrative aspects of this Regulation and to ensure consistency at Community level in relation to these aspects.
+[…] is established for the purposes of managing and in some cases carrying out the technical, scientific and administrative aspects of this Regulation and to ensure consistency at Community level in relation to these aspect.

 The ECHA Internal Organization